gal099/Nest-QA-Automation-Assessment-2022/README.md

 # Get the first one and return the name and the total of likes.
 PWDEBUG=0 npx cucumber-js --name "Get the name and likes"
 ```

+## Debug mode.

+- To execute the tests step by step in debug mode change the start of the command by `PWDEBUG=1`

+## To disable headless mode.

+- Open src/support/config.ts

+- Go to `Line 4` and set `headless: false`

+## Browser selection

+> By default I will use firefox to avoid the website captcha system.
+You can choose a diferent browser modifying the value of `browser` in `Ln 13, Col 36` in `src/support/config.ts` .
+Available options: chromium, firefox, webkit.

 ---